Home » Departments » Parks and Recreation » Parks Trails and Facilities » Parks » Piscataquog River Park

 Kioski with trail mapping

 The trailhead on the park's southern side starts behind the George W. Smith Sports Complex (off Precourt Street).
 There is ample parking and a handicapped-accessible ramp to the water's edge.
-Farther up the trail are several staircases providing easy river access, a small beach area, and a footbridge connecting both banks.
+Further up the trail are several staircases providing easy river access, a small beach area, and a footbridge connecting both banks.
 The northern trailhead has parking available at the West Side Arena and is accessible to the Piscataquog Rail Trail.
-Visitors can view the Kelly Falls dam erected over 100 years ago to produce hydroelectric energy from this trail.
-In 2023, Connor Bishop built and installed a kiosk with trail information and a map for his Eagle Scout Project, making navigation of the park's trails easier.
+Visitors can view the Kelly Falls dam, erected over 100 years ago to produce hydroelectric energy, from this trail.
+In 2023, Connor Bishop built and installed a kiosk with trail information and a map for his Eagle Scout Project, making it easier to navigate the park's trails.

 In late 2022, the Friends of Piscataquog River Park formed.
-It is a local non-profit community group whose mission is to promote the usage and maintenance of the park and encourage policies and projects to protect the park's beauty and natural environment for the benefit of the community.
+It is a local non-profit community group whose mission is to promote the use and maintenance of the park and to encourage policies and projects that protect the park's beauty and natural environment for the benefit of the community.
 For more information regarding the Friends of Piscataquog River Park and volunteer opportunities, email friendsofprp@gmail.com.

 For directions, click here